GLopezMUZH/call_graph_change_analyser/docs/research_results.md

 | eclipse/concierge         |       840 | 1579 |      1373 | 3066 |         1,9 |   1,9 |       24 |  24 |
 | isl-org/OpenBot           |       251 |  783 |       328 | 1207 |         3,1 |   1,5 |        7 |   8 |
 | WPIRoboticsProjects/GRIP  |      1553 | 2602 |      2684 | 6285 |         1,7 |   2,4 |        8 |   9 |

+[^107]: J. Bieman, A. Andrews, and H. Yang, “Understanding change-proneness in oo software through visualization,” in 11th IEEE InternationalWorkshop on Program Comprehension, 2003.,pp. 44–53, 2003.
+[^108]: N. Nagappan and T. Ball, “Static analysis tools as early indicators of pre-release defect density,” in Proceedings of the International Conference on Software Engineering (ICSE), pp. 580–586, 2005.
+[^40]: M. D’Ambros, M. Lanza, and R. Robbes, “On the relationship between change coupling and software defects,” in 2009 16th Working Conference on Reverse Engineering, pp. 135–144, 2009.
+[^101]: G. Bavota, B. Dit, R. Oliveto, M. Di Penta, D. Poshyvanyk, and A. De Lucia, “An empirical study on the developers’ perception of software coupling,” in 2013 35th International Conference on Software Engineering (ICSE), pp. 692–701, 2013.
+[^93] N. Ajienka, A. Capiluppi, and S. Counsell, “An empirical study on the interplay between semantic coupling and co-change of software classes,” Empir.
+Softw.
+Eng., vol. 23, pp. 1791–1825, June 2018.